 Nearby Trails: White Rock Lake Trail

 The Old Fish Hatchery at White Rock Lake is something I’ve biked by a thousand times while riding at White Rock Lake.
 I’ve often rode past the entrance and wondered what lay behind those gates, but bikes aren’t allowed in that space, and I don’t often go to the lake without my bike.
 There also isn’t a lot written about it in general.
-I can’t find any maps online listing the layout.
-Knew it lay south of the Pump House, in that space where the trails diverge either going along the steep dam area, or the trail that extends into Santa Fe Trail before it winds back along the southern edge of the lake.
+I can’t find any maps online listing the layout, i just knew it lay south of the Pump House, in that space where the trails diverge either going along the steep dam or away from the lake before it winds back along the southern edge of the lake.

 Again, i haven’t found much information at all when looking for information, and I even reached out to the Friends of White Rock Lake, but never heard anything.
 Apparently the hatchery was started in 1930, and then ceased to operate in 1936, and the grounds returned to their natural state as nature reclaimed the area.
 This 50 acre space is very wooded, and is home to many species of wildlife.
 Hawks, owls, a colony of parakeets and more all make this place their home.
 Bobcats, beaver, fox and coyotes have also been spotted here.
 While I visited i did hear songbirds and woodpeckers going about their business, although I didn’t see any of them.